AdvenaHQ/fluent-emoji/README.md

 <script src="https://emoji.fluent-cdn.com/latest/fluentemoji.min.js" crossorigin="anonymous"></script>
 ```

 This works because Fluent Emoji ships with a Twemoji compatibility layer that allows it to be used as a drop-in replacement for Twemoji.
+This means that you can use the same API as Twemoji, and Fluent Emoji will handle the rest.

 ## Contact